 Williamon A, Aufegger L, & Eiholzer H (2014), Simulating and stimulating performance: introducing distributed simulation to enhance musical learning and performance, Frontiers in Psychology, 5 (25), 1-9 [DOI] [VIDEO].

-Williamon A, Clark T, & Küssner M (forthcoming), Learning in the spotlight: approaches to practising, profiling and enhancing performance skills, in J Rink, H Gaunt, & A Williamon (eds.), Musicians in the Making: Pathways to Creative Performance, Oxford University Press.
+Williamon A, Clark T, & Küssner M (2017), Learning in the spotlight: approaches to self-regulating and profiling performance, in J Rink, H Gaunt, & A Williamon (eds.), Musicians in the Making: Pathways to Creative Performance (pp. 206-221), Oxford University Press.